piku/piku.github.io/docs/design/index.md

 PORT=9080
 ```

-See [ENV.md](./ENV.md) for a full list of Piku variables which can also be set.
+See [configuration](configuration) for a full list of Piku variables which can also be set.

 Environment variables can be changed after deployment using `config:set`.